FahriYuwan/FamilyManagementCash/DEPLOYMENT_CHECKLIST.md

-# 🚀 Complete Deployment Checklist for Login Fix
+# 🚀 Complete Deployment Checklist for Login and Family Policy Fix

 ## ✅ Issues Fixed in This Update: